USCIS Resumes Adjudication of All H-2B Petitions Following Publication of Interim Final Rule

 Requirement to Pay the New Wage

-Employers are required to offer and pay this new wage for any work performed on and after the date the employer receives the supplemental prevailing wage determination from DOL.
 By signing the Appendix B.1 of the H-2B Application for Temporary Employment Certification, each employer who has a certified H-2B application assumed the obligation to offer and pay to its H-2B workers and U.S. workers recruited in connection with the H-2B application, a wage that equals or exceeds the highest of the most recent prevailing wage issued by DOL to the employer for the time period the work is performed, or the applicable Federal, State, or local minimum wage if higher.

-To learn more about the revised H-2B prevailing wage methodology, view frequently asked questions prepared by the Department of Labor.
+To learn more about the revised H-2B prevailing wage methodology, view frequently asked questions (PDF) prepared by the Department of Labor.

 USCIS will begin accepting new requests for premium processing of H-2B petitions on May 1, 2013.
 Please continue to check www.uscis.gov for updates.